 The Welcome Center serves as a one-stop center that supports students transitioning into college.
-The Center is designed to help students receive assistance in all aspects of the admission and enrollment processes, including advising, assessment, financial aid, bursar's services, and G.E.D. testing.
+The Center is designed to help students receive assistance in all aspects of the admission and enrollment processes, including advising, assessment, financial aid, bursar's services, and testing.
 The offices of Veterans' Affairs, Enrollment Management, and Financial Aid are located in the Welcome Center.
-Dual Credit and Early College High School students and faculty will be encouraged to participate in any applicable service offerings.